PsionPi Cyberdeck – a Psion 5 / Raspberry Pi project

-I was recently selling some HP Jornada PDAs on eBay having spectactularly failed to get them online via a wifi card plugged into the machines.
+I was recently selling some HP Jornada PDAs on eBay, having spectactularly failed to get them online via a wifi PCMCIA card.
 What I really wanted, I decided, was a Raspberry Pi in a compact “Cyberdeck style” unit.

 I did look at converting one of the Jornada 680s that I had as the keyboard was, if a bit small, adequate for my needs.
-I looked for a converter of some kind to take the ribbon cable used by the Jornada’s keyboard to a USB output, but I looked in vain, hence the decision to subsequently eBay them.
+I looked for a converter of some kind to take the ribbon cable used by the Jornada’s keyboard to a USB output, but I looked in vain, hence the decision to subsequently send them to eBay.

 However, I did come across this Psion 5 keyboard adapter by Rasmus Backman on Tindie and thought: “Yes, that’s what I want, but for the Jornada.”
 I found this project which had remixed the Psion 5 adapter for the Jornada.
-However, it wasn’t as simple as buying from Tindie – I would’ve had to get the boards manufactured.
+However, it wasn’t as simple as buying from Tindie – I would need to get the boards manufactured.
 Although the KiCad files were there, I just didn’t have it in me to get a surface-mount board manufactured as a PCBA – it would’ve been expensive, plus I had no idea what to do if the components weren’t available.
 Would I have to hand-solder the surface-mount components?
-Probably, and I’m not so good at that!
+Probably, and that didn’t sound like much fun.

-Therefore, Psion 5 it was.
+With Rasmus’ adapter available for a decent cost, I decided to go for a Psion 5.
 I looked on eBay and found a few lots for old Psion 5s that could be used as the donor unit for the project.
 Mostly, these were out of my price range but, thanks to selling the Jornadas, I could afford around £50 for the unit.
 I didn’t need a 5mx (the better, more expensive version), just a 5 (which had lower memory and was considered inferior, although it seemed identical, design-wise).
 The keyboard was all that mattered.
-If it was only “for spares”, even better, but all I could find was a lot that included a lot of parts for more money, so a working model was where I went.
+If it was only “for spares”, even better, but all I could find was a lot that included a lot of spare parts for a lot more money, so a working model was where I went.
 In the end, it cost £45, a good investment.
+It was slightly faulty (see the picture below with the bad pixels in the middle) so I wouldn’t feel bad about taking it apart and disposing of most of it!

 Image of Psion 5 PDA